Lionel Messi Statue in Buenos Aires Has Its Legs Cut off

 The torso and head were cut off the first time it suffered damage:

-The statue was unveiled by Buenos Aires mayor Horacio Rodriguez Larreta and stands alongside other great Argentinian athletes, such as 1986 World Cup winner Diego Maradona and Formula 1 world champion Juan Manuel Fangio.
+The statue was unveiled by Buenos Aires Mayor Horacio Rodriguez Larreta and stands alongside other great Argentine athletes, such as 1986 World Cup winner Diego Maradona and Formula One world champion Juan Manuel Fangio.

 It's clear Messi has his detractors as well as admirers in his native Argentina, and while a successful season continues in Barcelona, his image has taken a hit on home soil.